 The Student Adviser’s role is to provide pastoral support and care, offering advice and guidance on issues ranging from finance to family emergencies.

 The team are also committed to answering emails and messages within 24 hours (excluding weekends and UK bank holidays), so you’ll never have to wait too long for a resolution to your problem.

 Want to learn more?
-Read our blog “Spotlight on…Student support”
+Read our blog about our student support.

 “Will I get any tutor support or class discussion time?”